 How Big is an Expedition Cruise Ship?

 I stayed in a little twin cabin and shared a bathroom/shower with other people on my level.
 Don’t be wary about shared facilities as I found that this was a super way to meet other passengers.
-I got to know the people around me and it made me much more social strangely as it made me get out of my cabin regularly!
+I got to know the people around me and it made me much more social as it made me get out of my cabin regularly!

 What do you do all day on an Arctic Expedition Cruise?

-There is a lot of time spent on shore or in the zodiacs doing wildlife viewing or bird watching.
-On our way to Wrangel Island we stopped at various islands and villages in the Chukotka Region.
+There is a lot of time spent on shore or in the zodiacs doing wildlife viewing, bird watching, and hiking/exploring.
+On our way to Wrangel Island, we stopped at various islands and villages in the Chukotka Region.
 Most of it was all quite desolate and picturesque and we made only one stop in a village where there were local people.
 The region is sparsely populated, so there aren’t many villages to stop at.

 What are Zodiac Landings and What do you do Ashore?

 A zodiac landing is simply a way to get ashore and explore.
 This is where the real heart of an expedition cruise lies.
 The zodiac rafts are powerful, rugged inflatable boats powered by an outboard motor.
 They are tough machines.
-The ship would anchor offshore in deeper water, then the expedition staff would each man a zodiac and the passengers would bundle up for the weather conditions and go through the process of checking off the ship and getting on board the sometimes very wobbly zodiac bobbing in the waves.
-In bad weather it can be quite a daunting task
+The ship would anchor offshore in deeper water, then the expedition staff would each man a zodiac, and the passengers would bundle up for the weather conditions and go through the process of checking off the ship and getting on board the sometimes very wobbly zodiac bobbing in the waves.
+In bad weather, it can be quite a daunting task

 We then either rode ashore or simply did a zodiac cruise (never getting off the zodiac) to view bird cliffs, whales, and other wildlife.
 When we rode ashore, the expedition staff ‘parked’ the boats and we all went hiking to view wildlife or to visit abandoned research buildings and sometimes meet rangers at ranger stations.

 “The last zodiac leaves in 3 hours, so make sure you are back here by then,” Rodney our expedition leader barked out orders.
 I looked at my watch and was astonished – 3 hours – this is going to be great – I can hike all over!
 The best thing about this expedition cruise was that it was such a small passenger group that we could all be ashore at once and didn’t have to be constantly shuttling people back and forth.
 This basically meant that we had ample time ashore to explore, work on my telephoto photography, or take a nap on the tundra!
 This was very different than my Antarctica experience where we only had a short time on shore and I often felt rushed.

-What was Your Arctic Cruise Cabin Like?
+What was Your Expedition Cruise Cabin Like?

 Other levels had plenty of cabins with ensuite bathrooms – so you can choose what you prefer.